CURRENT RESEARCH PROJECTS:

 What are the consequences of authoritarian ruling parties?
 These parties are a frequent form of authoritarian rule, and when their regimes collapse, some are able to exit power peacefully, and even reinvent themselves as good democrats.
 Previous research has examined why some parties can successfully reinvent themselves and adapt to democracy.
 But less is known about the consequences of these strategies of exit and reinvention.
 This project examines the legacies of authoritarian party exit and transformation for subsequent democratic party competition and governance.

 Populist parties and politicians are surging in both developed and new democracies, prompting much analytical and popular concern.There are common concerns of populist movements: the challenge of immigration, the threat of a collapsing traditional labor market, and the perceived lack of elite responsiveness to these concerns.
 Yet populism takes very different forms, such as left-wing Latin American populism, or its nativist European counterparts.
 We thus need to know more about the diverse origins and expressions of populism.
-This project examines why populism has taken such different guises over time and in different countries.
+This project, funded by the Hewlett Foundation, examines why populism has taken such different guises over time and in different countries.

 A related project explores how the official pronouncements of the Roman Catholic Church regarding the state, secular politics, and morality policy have changed over time.